julio-cernadas/interview_prep/algorithms/README.md

 <img src="./assets/permutations_combo_calc.png" style="zoom:100%;" />

+**Memoization & Dynamic Programming** - a computer programming technique that involves breaking a large problem into overlapping subproblems.
+The key difference between this and recursion is that dynamic programming uses recursion with repeated recursive cases; these are the *overlapping* subproblems. *Memoization* is leveraged for DP and is defined as the technique of remembering the return values from a function for the specific arguments supplied to it (caching).
+Using recursion with memoization is called *top-down dynamic programming*.
+This is contrast to *bottom-up* approaches, which don’t use recursive functions but rather an iterative approach.

 ### Warning

 Avoid **Tail Call Optimization** - never use it in your code.

 To make use of tail call optimization, a function must use tail recursion.
 In tail recursion, the recursive function call is the last action of a recursive function.
 In code, this looks like a `return` statement returning the results of a recursive call.

+It is strongly advised to never use tail call approach, it's harder to debug and makes code less readable.